chingu-voyages/V53-tier3-team-36/README.md

 ### Profile and Bio

-- Users can view and update their bio and their interest hastags.
+- Users can view and update their bio and their interest hashtags.

 ### Future Features